Do you have an idea? The Importance of branding to make it a reality

 Eureka!
 I have a brilliant idea.
 And I have the dream and motivation to pursue it.

-But what do I need in order to make it a reality?
+But what do I need in order to make the idea a reality?
 How do I do it so as not to fail in the attempt?
 How important is it to develop the branding?
 Then what?
-In this article I will share some reflections and advice based on my experience as an entrepreneur to increase the chances of success for your company/dream.
+In this article I will share some reflections and advice based on my experience as an entrepreneur to increase the chances of success for your idea/company/dream.

 - Make your dream come true